 | Quote #8

-When Juliet refuses to marry Paris, Lord Capulet becomes enraged.
-Here, he suggests that young Juliet is a whiny ingrate before threatening to throw her out of the house.
-He also mocks her for pleading that she is "too young" to wed Paris.
-(Juliet's only 13 but the legal age for marriage, with parental consent, was 12).
-The funny thing is.
-When Paris first approached Capulet with a proposal to marry Juliet back in Act 1, Capulet admitted that Juliet is a little young to be a bride (1.2.2).
-We should also point out that, by this point, Juliet is already married to Romeo (secretly) so, she doesn't really think she's too young to be a wife – she just uses it as an excuse not to get hitched to Paris.
+When Juliet refuses to marry Paris, Lord Capulet flips his lid.
+He suggests that young Juliet is a whiny ingrate, threatens to throw her out of the house, and then mocks her for pleading that she is "too young" to wed Paris.
+The funny thing is, when Paris first approached Capulet with a proposal to marry Juliet back in Act 1, Capulet seemed to agree that she was as little young (1.2.2).
+We should also point out that, by this point, Juliet is already married to Romeo (secretly) so, she doesn't really think she's too young to be a wife—she just uses it as an excuse not to get hitched to Paris.